SMTorg/smt/tutorial/README.md

 # SMT Toolbox

-These tutorials introduce to use the opensource Surrogate Modeling Toolbox where different surrogate models are available
+These tutorials introduce to use the opensource Surrogate Modeling Toolbox where different surrogate models are available.

 ## SMT Tutorial (linear, quadratic, gaussian process, ...)